aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 ##### ofVec3 ramNode::operator ofVec3f()

 Returns its global position.
-It can be used as shortcut of _ofNode::getGlobalPosition()_ so here is a sample code to draw shapes using oF methods.
+It can be used as shortcut, ofNode::getGlobalPosition().
+So, here is a sample code to draw shapes using oF methods.

 	void testApp::drawActor(const ramActor &actor)
 	{